anima-wg/voucher/draft-ietf-anima-rfc8366bis.md

 NETCONF {{RFC6241}} and RESTCONF {{RFC8040}}.
 For this reason, this security considerations section does not follow the template described by Section 3.7 of {{YANG-GUIDE}}.

+## Algorithm Agility for Voucher Artifacts

+As explained in {{?RFC9958}} there is significant concern that current public key schemes like RSA and ECC will be compromised with a few years of publication of this document.

+A key part of managing a transition to quantum-safe algorithms involves the ability of a protocol to transition from one algorithm to another.
+This is often referred to as Algorithm Agility.

+Public key operations are present in a number of places in an onboarding protocols.
+The {{RFC8995}} process includes the use of a TLS connection from Pledge to Registrar, and the subsequent use of {{EST}} to deploy operational certificates (LDevID) to the devices.
+These operational certificates are then used in an ANI situation as described by {{RFC8994}} to construct an overlay.
+In other applicabilities, the operational certificates are used in machine to machine communications.
+For a fully quantum-safe deployment, all of those mechanisms will need to be updated as well.

+{{!RFC8994, Section 6.2}} specifies mandatory to implement algorithms for current ANI uses.
+{{?I-D.richardson-anima-quantum-safe-4ani}} is future work for quantum safe (PQ) {{?RFC9958}} algorithms for ANI work: a full transition requires changes to multiple components, including TLS, IPsec and PKI mechanisms.

+{{cBRSKI}} and {{!I-D.ietf-uta-tls13-iot-profile}} specifies mandatory to implement algorithms for IoT use cases.

+A certain class of constrained devices needs to minimize the code size, and thus prefers to eliminate the code for ASN.1 processing.
+This is where the raw public key methods are important.
+Current mechanisms pin raw public keys using SHA256 hashes of the key, and that mechanism is agile to any key algorithm.

+Voucher Requests are signed by the manyfacturer provisioned IDevID key.
+In theory, manufacturers may use any algorithm that they wish, as long as their MASA is able to verify the voucher request.
+In practice, {{RFC8995}} Registrars expect to be able to verify the voucher request against an IDevID certificate connected to a manufacturer provided trust anchor.
+This validation is important in order to verify that the device is a legitimate device, and is not a counterfeit device.

+During the onboarding process, a Voucher is produced.
+It is signed by a manufacturer maintained credential, the trust anchor leading to that credential having been provisioned into the Pledge device at manufacturing time.
+This voucher contains a pin of the Registrar's credential, and in a number of scenarios, the manufacturer is expected to be able to verify that key matches the credential that they believe that they sold the device to.
+(see {{RFC8995, Section 5.4.1}} and {{RFC8995, Section 7.4.2}})

+Within all of this the critical path towards quantum-safety is the Registry support for a manufacturer private PKI for the IDevID.

 # IANA Considerations {#iana-considerations}